Frequently Asked Questions

-MISSION: Convene forums, designed to elevate civic conversation, foster new relationships and inspire collaborative action across Colorado.
+MISSION: Nurture community dialogue, to foster new relationships and inspire action for positive, permanent, change across Colorado.

 WHO: Everyone is welcome; ATTC is an inclusive, ethnically diverse, multigenerational conversation that reaches all socioeconomic levels.
-Any Colorado resident can sign up to Host a mealtime conversation and there will be conversations that area residents can sign up to attend.
+Any Colorado resident can sign up to Host a conversation and there are conversations that residents can sign up to attend.
 The Host chooses the topic for the discussion.

 WHY: Change is only possible when community residents and organizations partner to create positive, sustainable solutions.
 At the Table Colorado connects individuals and communities of diverse perspectives and backgrounds to do just that.

-WHEN: Statewide At the Table Colorado conversations take place each April and September.
+WHEN: At the Table Colorado conversations take place throughout the year.
 Check our website for updates.